 Many congenital disabilities are genetic, and you may not be able to prevent them.
 However, you can take steps to protect your health and the development of your baby.

-Call Perinatal Diagnostic Center to schedule an appointment today.
+Call Perinatal Diagnostic Center and Ultrasound to schedule an appointment today.